 2. It Can Lead to Ice Dams

 Ice dams can form when trapped water or snow in the gutter turns to hard ice.
 Slowly, the ice dam builds up, preventing melted snow from leaving the roof.
 As a result, you may end up a pool of dammed water.
 With no place to go, the water is more likely to start deteriorating the roof and leading to wet insulation leaks and staining.

-Ice dams are more common if you have heat leaking into the attic.
+Ice dams are more common in Colorado Springs if you have heat leaking into the attic.
 As the attic warms, some of that heat warms the roof, which allows the snow to melt and the water to pool.
 For this reason, one of the best ways to prevent ice dams is to simply remove snow from your roof with a roof rake or push broom.

-If you need to immediately drain the pooling water because it is leaking into the house, use warm water to melt part of the dam to give the water an escape route or contact Emergency Water Damage Services.
+If you need to immediately drain the pooling water because it is leaking into the house, use warm water to melt part of the dam to give the water an escape route or contact Emergency Water Damage Services in Colorado Springs.
 To prevent the issue in the long-term, make sure to better seal your ceiling to keep heat out of the attic.

 3. It Increases the Risk of Leaks

 Naturally, snow and ice stuck on the roof increase the risk of leaks inside the home.
 Thanks to the attic, however, you may not even realize you have a leak until it has become severe.
 For this reason, you should check your attic regularly for signs of damage, such as rotting wood, wet insulation, and mold growth.
 All this extra moisture and rotting can also attract pests.

 If the moisture makes it through your attic, you may start noticing stains or mold growth on the ceiling.
 If left untreated, the damage may travel down walls or reach floors.
 It can even destroy your personal belongings such as a couch or carpet.
 Because this process is slow and progressive, insurance probably won’t pay for repairs.